Blackwater and Hawley Town Council is situated in the North East corner of Hampshire, adjacent to the Surrey and Berkshire borders.

 When the railway came, there was a level crossing at Blackwater with a small footbridge over the lines and a narrow bridge over the river.
 Toad Lane was always used as a short cut to Camberley and ran from Vicarage Road, through kissing gates either side of the railway then across the river bridge, originally erected in 1805-06.

-The map dated 25th August 1817 currently located in the Council Chambers is a monumental piece of work for it actually records the owners of every plot or piece of land within the then whole parish of Hawley, with their acreage, position and boundaries, and all the public and private roads and rights of way.
+The map dated 25th August 1817 currently located in the Meeting and Conference room at the Hawley Memorial hall, is a monumental piece of work for it actually records the owners of every plot or piece of land within the then whole parish of Hawley, with their acreage, position and boundaries, and all the public and private roads and rights of way.

 In 1891 the population of the Parish was 998.

 In 1912 a census was taken for the Rural District Council of all traffic passing over the Blackwater River Bridge on Saturday 25th May 7 am to 10 pm and it is interesting to read the results.

 2,505 Pedestrians – 141 had perambulators or handcarts.

 348 Light vehicles – 22 with horses.